How to pay less tax

 31. Tax relief on your buy-to-let mortgage

-When you take out a mortgage to buy a rental property, you can claim tax relief on the interest you pay.
+When you take out a mortgage to buy a rental property, you can claim a 20% tax credit on mortgage interest.

 32. Reduce CGT on a rental property